anywhichway/benchtest/README.md

 Unit tests that result in rejected Promises abort the `benchtest` processing.
 Use `done(Error)` for all your test failures.

 # Release History (reverse chronological order)

+2018-11-21 v2.0.0 Complete re-write of internals to simplify and better use built-in Mocha capability.
+Performance expectations can now be checked inside of unit tests.

 2018-11-18 v1.1.1 Revised performance calculation so that it returns `Infinity` less often.
 Implemented forced garbage collection where v8 supports it.